meizabel/documentation/prior_art.md

 Immutability is one of the corner concepts used in Spine.
 Spine uses typed commands and events.
 Having commands and events as first class citizens in the applications gives a lot of benefits in business logic.
 Not having to convert back-and-forth with Json gives some performance advantage.

----

 Our motivation is to raise awareness of some systemic problems we’ve seen in modern application development, to provide a shared vocabulary for discussing those problems, and to offer a set of practical solutions to those problems with accompanying terminology.

-is inspired by Martin Fowler’s books Patterns of Enterprise Application Architecture and Refactoring.